mattchutwo/MicroRAM/README.md

  * An ADT implementation of MicroRAM
  * A interpreter of MicroRAM in Haskell
- * A compiler from C to MicroRAM
+ * A compiler from C to MicroRAM with custom optimisations
+ * A CBOR serialiser for the output

 ## Installing